hepcep/hepcep_networks/meeting-agenda.md

 # Agenda and Notes

+## October 12, 2018
+* I am sorry I haven't had a chance to make much progress on these tasks given everything that has been going on with BARS and other things.
+* I am working on it now.
+I'll have some questions for you today, and then complete the task list from last time over next week.
+* I will send an update by email while you are away. (edited)

 ## September 14, 2018
 * Think about the strengths and weaknesses of ERGM as opposed to Sasha's APK approach (in terms of using ERGM to predict the exact links that are represented in the data)
 * Think about how these cross-sectional fits can be translated to the type of dynamic model that we are interested in.